-Side story for some humor: I was pregnant at the same time as Ciara (famous singer if you don’t know her) and she was being interviewed on TV.
+Side story for some humor: I was pregnant at the same time as Ciara (a famous singer if you don’t know her) and she was being interviewed on TV.
 She was asked “what are your pregnancy cravings?”
 She answered, “lemon water”.
 Lemon water?!
 Okay Ciara, get off my TV.
-I was elbows deep in a bag of gas station donuts so naturally I threw one at her.
+I was elbows deep in a bag of gas station donuts so naturally, I threw one at her.

 Always, everyone’s pregnancy journey is different, clearly.